 Colorado Parks and Wildlife will award this funding to trail management entities across Colorado for the construction of new trails, maintenance of existing trails, and planning for new trail development.
-Grant funds are awarded each year for individual grants selected by the State Trails Committee.
-This program has one grant cycle annually, with the recreation trails grant applications due November 1st.
-This GOCO funding request supports grant applications in three project categories: Small, Large, and Planning.
+Grant funds are awarded each year for individual projects selected by the State Trails Committee.
+This program has one grant cycle annually, with the recreation trails grant applications due each October.